-Ask your council if they’ll let you pay your Council Tax in smaller amounts.
+Ask them if they’ll let you pay your council tax in smaller amounts.

 You’ll get a reminder from the council about 2 weeks after you miss a payment.

 If you pay within 7 days, you don’t need to do anything else.
-The debt will be clear and you’ll be able to continue paying your Council Tax in instalments.
+The debt will be cleared and you’ll be able to continue paying your council tax in instalments.